Privilege Escalation

 ls -al tar

-In this, we try to read shadow file where all system’s user password hashes are stored for this you have to follow below steps.
+In this, we try to read the shadow file where the system stores all user password hashes; for this, you have to follow the steps below.

 • Compress the /etc/shadow in the current directory with the help of the tar program.